suvrotica/SuvroTuitionBlog/src/lib/posts/BJP.md

 		Every teacher promised enlightenment next class, every politician promised a better city next term, every god promised justice next life.
 My life has been a queue of delayed deliveries—Amazon Prime, but for disappointment.
-		So yes, there’s venom, but also tenderness towards that bewildered boy who once believed promises could be kept.
 	</p>
 	<p>
 		And the “son-in-law” line—believe me, I wrote that with the memory of watching uncles, godmen, businessmen, netas, journalists all exchanging wink-wink alliances at weddings, funerals, pujas.
 India is run like a giant extended family where you’re the malnourished kid sent to fetch sugar while the adults drink themselves into hypocrisy.
-Tenderness here is not affection; it’s grief for the millions who don’t even know they’re being fed to their “god” in installments.
+Nepotism here may be a minister's affection; but it’s corruption for the millions who don’t even know they’re being fed to their “god” in installments as "prasad".
 	</p>
 </Tbx>

 ![dick and cunt](/images/IMG-20251109-WA0008.jpg)